 Once you get a promotion or raise, it’s important to continue to work hard and keep a positive attitude, both things that likely earned you a raise in the first place.
 It can only help you continue to move up in the company and increase your earning power.

 Also keep in mind that no job is ever guaranteed, even if you recently received a raise.
 So it’s always a good idea to be prepared to change jobs and keep all of your skills current.
-Also, be sure your emergency fund can cover at least 6 months of living expenses, that way if you ever do lose your job down the line, you won’t be forced to go into debt to stay afloat.
+Also, be sure your emergency fund can cover at least six months of living expenses.
+That way if you ever do lose your job down the line, you won’t be forced to go into debt to stay afloat.